Energy in Laos: Environmental impact

-GDP intensity increased by 9.8% per year, from 68 kg CO2 per thousand dollars PPP to 278 kg CO2 per thousand dollars PPP.
-As of 2021, despite cheap hydro power for electricity production, Laos continues to rely on fossil fuels, coal in particular.
+GDP intensity increased by 9.8% per year, from 68 kg CO2 per thousand US dollars PPP to 278 kg CO2 per thousand US dollars PPP.
+As of 2021, despite cheap and plentiful hydropower electricity production, Laos continues to build more coal-fired power stations.

 Hydropower

 In 2010, Laos petitioned the Mekong River Commission (MRC) to approve their proposal for 11 new dams.
 This move resulted from the government's intention to become the "battery of Southeast Asia", as Laos currently exports an estimated two-thirds of its hydropower.
 This goal can be attributed to the geographical region of Laos being situated in the lower Mekong Basin (LMB), which includes a 35% of Mekong's total inflows.
 According to the Strategic Environmental Assessment (SEA) of the MRC, if the proposed dams are built, they will generate 15,000 MW of power, which is projected to fill 8% of the regional demand by 2025.
 Additionally, the SEA reports hydropower in Laos can result in a gross income of $3.8 billion per year.
 With the SEA research, the Lao government's decision to develop hydropower plants is explained by its economic benefit.
 The Lao Government has ongoing plans for 50+ new hydropower plants for electricity export.
 However, hydropower development may have large environmental and social consequences beyond national borders.
 Non-governmental organizations such as International Rivers has raised concerns over these developments in the Mekong.

+Hydropower has brought in significant foreign exchange reserves to Lao.
+Thailand has benefited from importing Lao hydropower to develop its poorer areas, especially in Thailand's northeast.